Regular resolution for CNFs with almost bounded one-sided treewidth: Introduction

+Let us now state formally our result regarding the transitional resolution.
+Let $\varphi$ be an unsatisfiable CNF of one-sided treewidth $k$ and with $p$ transitional clauses.
+Then there is a transitional resolution proof for $\varphi$ of size $n \cdot 2^{O(kp+\log^2 p)}$.
+Put it differently, the resolution size remains FPT in $k$ only if $p=O(\log n/\log \log n)$.

+Both results of this paper are obtained constructively, that is we demonstrate an algorithm for constructing the required resolution subject to the size upper bound.
+The transitional resolution is constructed using \emph{top-down dynamic programming}.
+This means that we define \emph{local DAGs} associated with the nodes $t$ of the tree of the underlying tree decomposition, the sinks are associated with sources of local DAGs of children of $t$.
+This approach is quite standard in knowledge compilation \cite{DarwicheJACM,DesDNNF,SDD}.
+The difficulty of handling transitional clauses is that we need to implement the conjunction in the FBDD style \cite{BeameDNNF}.
+This may potentially lead to exponential explosion.
+The most non-trivial aspect of the proof is to demonstrate that the explosion is tamed and the required upper bound is indeed achieved.

+The regular resolution witnessing the main result is constructed using bottom up dynamic programming: the local DAGs are associated with prefixes of the postorder traversal of the underlying tree.
+To obtain the desired upper bound, we use the following nice fact.
+If for each non-leaf node of a rooted binary tree $T$, the number of nodes in the left subtree is greater than or equal to the number of nodes in the right subtree then the subgraph induced by each prefix of the postorder traversal is the union of at most $\lfloor \log n \rfloor+1$ vertex-disjoint subtrees of $T$.
+Bottom-up dynamic programming has been used, example in \cite{Florentbeta} and \cite{FlorentLICS}.
+However, we are not aware of other results utilizing the above combinatorial statement about postorder traversals.

-{\bf Literature overview.} Arguably the best known parameter in the area of proof complexity is the width of a Resolution proof.
-A classical result \cite{Ben-SassonW01} demonstrates that the size of Resolution proof is exponential in its width.
-However, it was open for some time whether Resolution proof is FPT in the width until it has been resolved negatively in \cite{Nordwidth}.
+Let us now overview related results that we have not considered so far.
+Arguably, the best known parameter in the area of proof complexity is the width of a resolution proof.
+A classical result \cite{reswidthexp} demonstrates that the size of a resolution proof is exponential in its width.
+It was open for some time whether the resolution size is FPT in its width until it was resolved negatively in \cite{reswidthnonfpt}

-An equivalent representation of RR as a modification of FBDD makes it related to Knowledge Compilation (KC).
-The most closely related KC model is Decision DNNF \cite{OztokDesDNNF}.
-Although Decision DNNF does not have the ability of forgetting (indeed, its purpose is to compactly represent \emph{all} satisfying assignment of the given Boolean function), it has the power of \emph{parallelization}: an AND node can be used to represent conjuction of two functions not having joint variables.
-Because of this CNFs of bounded primal treewidth can be represented by FPT size decision DNNFs.
-On the other hand, the standard FBDD, that does not possess the gifts of forgetting or parallelization, cannot efficiently handle the CNFs of bounded primal treewidth \cite{RazgonNROBP}.

-A standard approach for constructing an efficient knowledge compilation representation for CNFs of bounded treewidth is a top down dynamic programming, essentially traversing the decomposition tree in \emph{preorder}.
-An exception is a polynomial time algorithm for counting satisfying assignments to $\beta$-acyclic CNF formulas \cite{CapelliSTACS} and a more recent work representing such formulas as polynomial size deterministic DNNFs \cite{CapelliLICS}.
-The $\beta$-acyclicity implicitly defines the underlying tree and the above two results are obtained by exploring the tree is in the \emph{elimination order}, that is, essentially, leaves first, which, in turn, is essentially postorder.